 Little Italy's "restaurant row" is clustered around a few tight blocks of Mulberry Street, and it's home to a parade of That's Amore soundtracks, pushy hawkers paid to get you in the door, and some really bad versions of eggplant parmesan.
 (We've tried plenty and we're not going back.)
 Head farther north on Mulberry and you'll hit three new school restaurants that are doing justice to old school Italian.
 Rubirosa is our top pick for classic New York Italian with great pizza, pastas, a gargantuan-but-delicious chicken parm, and housemade mozzarella that's some of our favorite in the city.
 It's fun and friendly there, great for kids, and waits at off-peak hours are brief (make reservations for prime time).

 For lunch, visit Parm, a sandwich shop with excellent parm sandwiches, turkey clubs, and way-better-than-Carvel ice cream cake.
 Waits can get long at dinner, and they don't take reservations, but the menu opens up to include nightly specials worth a look.
-Next door is Torrisi Italian Specialties, where the same owners do a more upscale tasting menu you'll need to reserve in advance.

 If you're looking for an Italian market, there's only one you need to visit: Di Palo's, a one-stop specialty shop that's ignored the march of time, still selling incredible cheese, cured meats, antipasti, and pantry goods.
 Grab a ticket and prepare to wait on line for a while, but it's worth it for great mozzarella made in-store and a killer antipasto salad.
 Time your visit for early afternoon to get some of the best porchetta of your life when it emerges hot from the oven at 1 p.m.